fe-feb23-Ctrl-Alt-Defeat/backend_react_phone_catalog/README.md

 /phones/apple-iphone-7-plus-32gb-black
 4. To get products with pagination you should use both page and limit queries.Example:
 /products?page=1&limit=4
 5. To get products with pagination and order that you want to, you should use previous one part with extra orderBy and orderDir (this means order direction - it could be 'ASC' (from smaller to bigger) or 'DESC' (opposite one), 'ASC' is set by default - if you want to sort by ASC you can skip this part).
-Also, it is mandatory to use both page and limit with order.
 For exapmle:
 /products?page=1&limit=4&orderBy=year&orderDir=DESC